Juniper/jet-app-store/Container-Monitor/README.md

-# Docker Container Monitoring using JET and YANG
+# Container Monitoring using JET and YANG

 # About This Network Configuration Example